What Do You Mean by Term Well Point?

-- At the bottom end of the well point a riser pipe having the same diameter as the well point is connected.
+At the bottom end of the well point a riser pipe having the same diameter as the well point is connected.
 At the ground level, the riser pipes are connected to a horizontal pipe also known as header pipe.

-- Water is jetted through the riser pipes in the downward direction during the installation of well point at the required depth.
+Then the pumping unit is connected to the header pipe.
+The spaces between well points are 0.6 to 1.5 m.
+Water is jetted through the riser pipes in the downward direction during the installation of well point at the required depth.

-- Till the excavation work is complete the installed pump work continuously to regulate the water level.
+Till the excavation work is complete the installed pump work continuously to regulate the water level.